Consistent Query Answering for Existential Rules with Closed Predicates: Introduction

-The closest work to the present paper is \cite{LMMMPS22}, which presents an exhaustive study of the complexity of consistent query answering over existential rules.
-That paper inherits the open-world assumption adopted by the recent approaches to existential rules, in which the interpretation of all predicates is open, thus repairing an inconsistency between the database and the rules is preferably done by (virtually) adding tuples to the initial database (that is, tuple deletions are considered only if tuple additions can not repair the data).
-Conversely, our approach adopts a closed-world assumption, in which all predicates are closed and the only way to repair an inconsistency is through tuple deletions.
-Given this semantic discrepancy, the problems studied in the two papers are actually different, so our results can be seen as complementary to the ones presented in \cite{LMMMPS22} (see also the conclusions).
-We also remark that both the language for existential rules and the query language considered there are less expressive than the ones (disjunctive dependencies and unions of conjunctive queries with inequalities) studied in the present paper.
+The closest work to the present paper is~\shortcite{LMMMPS22}, which presents an exhaustive study of the complexity of consistent query answering over existential rules.
+That paper inherits the open-world assumption (OWA) adopted by the recent approaches to existential rules, in which the interpretation of all predicates is open, thus repairing an inconsistency between the database and the rules is preferably done by (virtually) adding tuples to the initial database (that is, tuple deletions are considered only if tuple additions can not repair the data).
+Conversely, our approach adopts a closed-world assumption (CWA), in which all predicates are closed and the only way to repair an inconsistency is through tuple deletions.
+Given this semantic discrepancy, the problems studied in the two papers are actually different, so our findings can be seen as complementary to the ones presented in the aforementioned work (see also the conclusions).
+We also remark that both the language for existential rules and the query language considered there are less expressive than the ones (disjunctive dependencies and \bucqsineq) studied in the present paper.